Nizam al-Mulk: Affinity for Sufism

+Affinity for Islamic Scholarship

+Whenever he was visited by scholars such as Imam al-Ḥaramayn Abu al-Maʿālī, and Abu al-Qāsim al-Qushayrī he treated them with the utmost respect and made them sit down on the sofa with himself.

 Works

-Aside from his extraordinary influence as vizier with full authority, he is also well known for systematically founding a number of schools of higher education in several cities like Baghdad, Isfahan, Amol, Nishapur, Mosul, Basra, and Herat, the famous Nizamiyyah schools, which were named after him.
+Aside from his extraordinary influence as vizier with full authority, he is also well known for systematically founding a number of schools of higher education in several cities like Baghdad, Isfahan, Amol, Nishapur, Mosul, Basra, and Herat, the famous Nizamiyyas, which were named after him.

 Nizam al-Mulk is also widely known for his voluminous treatise on kingship titled Siyasatnama (Book of Government) which was written after Malik Shah had requested that his ministers produce books on government, administration and the troubles facing the nation.
 However, the treatise made by Nizam was the only one to receive approval and was consequently accepted as forming "the law of the constitution of the nation".
 The treatise uses historical examples to discuss justice, effective rule, and the role of government in Islamic society, and has been compared to Machiavelli's The Prince.
 The work also discusses various aspects of state surveillance and spying, advising rulers to establish an extensive espionage network.

 He also wrote a book titled Dastur al-Wuzarā, written for his son, Abu'l-Fath Fakhr al-Malik, which is not dissimilar to the famous book of Qabus nama.